pressbooks/docs/_pages/upgrading.md

 ---
 ## Upgrading from Pressbooks 3.x to Pressbooks 4.x

 Pressbooks >= 4.0 requires that themes previously bundled with Pressbooks 3.x be installed separately.
-For installation instructions, consult the readme of the themes you need to install below.
+For installation instructions, consult the README file of the theme(s) you need to install below.

 Two themes are required for all Pressbooks installations: